Needlepoint in the Fifties – A Look Back

-It gave me pause, because I was also looking at The Needlepoint Book, first published 21 years later.
+It gave me pause, because I was also looking at the first edition of The Needlepoint Book, first published 21 years later.

 In the 50’s almost all needlepoint was pre-worked and very traditional in style.
 Furnishings inspired by the American colonies was popular and these designs fitted well in those decors.